zarahzachz/players-react-skeleton/README.md

 The game you choose is up to you.
 Office Ping-Pong, soccer, football, quidditch, or professional netflix binging.
 Read all of the instructions for great success.

+## Pre-Requirements
+- Have Node v8+ installed on your system
+- An editor/IDE that brings you joy

 ## Required User Stories
 - As a user when I navigate to '/' then I should see a home page with login and registration links.
 - As a user when I navigate to '/register' then I should a registration page with fields for (first_name, last_name, email, password, confirm_password)